krasimir/view-source/README.md

 # view-source

-An Express.js middleware/handler to render source code.
+An Express.js add-on to render source code.
+Use it if you need to show source code of a project over the web.

 ## Usage